cstubben/rMoore/README.md

 accs         "AAXU0* OR CM001023 OR NZ_CM001023"
 ```

-The `cites`, `keywords` and `accs` columns contain search queries for Europe PMC and are usually generated automatically by using Excel functions.
+The `cites`, `keywords` and `accs` columns are usually generated automatically by using Excel functions.
 If needed, these can be replaced by specific queries to narrow or broaden searches.

 ```
 =IF(G6="", "", CONCATENATE("cites:", G6, "_MED"))